jabesq-org/pyatmo/usage.md

   Return : a ThermostatData object.
 This object contains most administration properties of Netatmo thermostats accessible to the user and the last data pushed by the thermostats to the Netatmo servers.

-  Raise a lnetatmo.NoDevice exception if no thermostat is available for the given account.
+  Raise a pyatmo.NoDevice exception if no thermostat is available for the given account.

   Properties, all properties are read-only unless specified: